 Scheduler manages and launches scheduled tasks with predefined configuration and properties.

-The Scheduler can be accessed from the ESET Smart Security Premium main program window by clicking Tools > Scheduler.
+The Scheduler can be accessed from the ESET Endpoint Antivirus main program window by clicking Tools > Scheduler.
 The Scheduler contains a list of all scheduled tasks and configuration properties such as the predefined date, time and scanning profile used.

 By default, the following scheduled tasks are displayed in Scheduler:

-To edit the configuration of an existing scheduled task (both default and user-defined), right-click the task and click Edit... or select the task you want to modify and click Edit....
+To edit the configuration of an existing scheduled task (both default and user-defined), right-click the task and click Edit... or select the task you wish to modify and click the Edit button.

 Add a new task